Polls and surveys on public opinion and development

 - The Chatham House/YouGov Survey British Attitudes Towards the UK's International Priorities (July 2011) covers development aid, as does their 2012 report.

-Other notable research in recent years
+Other notable research

 - Until recently, DFID ran a continuous series of comprehensive Public Attitudes Towards Development surveys (see link to Spring 2010 version above).
 The National Archive has placed online the DFID surveys undertaken in 2009 and before.